psf/pyperf/doc/api.rst

       Get raw samples of all runs as a list of raw samples tuples, including warmup samples.

-      Samples are raw values of all samples: use the :meth:`get_samples` method to get normalized samples per loop iteration.
+      Samples are raw values of all loops: use the :meth:`get_samples` method to get normalized samples per loop iteration.

    .. method:: get_samples()